The Oncotype DX GPS test gives you and your doctor more information for treatment conversations and decisions.

 The Oncotype DX GPS test uses a tissue sample from a biopsy performed within the last three years.
 So, if you’ve had a recent biopsy, no additional procedure is needed.

 The test can predict the aggressiveness and biology of the prostate cancer without additional tests or having to remove the tumor by analyzing a very small sample of the tumor tissue.

-Your Oncotype DX Genomic Prostate Score Can Help You Navigate Through Your Treatment Options
+Your Oncotype DX Genomic Prostate Score Test May Help You Navigate Through Your Treatment Options

-Get more info on how the Oncotype DX GPS can help inform your treatment options for prostate cancer.
+Get more info on how the Oncotype DX GPS test might help inform your treatment options for prostate cancer.